Learn How to Become a Heli Ski Guide Today

 August 31, 2016 D'Arcy McLeish

-Imagine you spent your work days skiing untracked snow, all day, every day, from a helicopter.
-Not only that, you are the first to drop in every single time, every day, for the entire seasons.
+Imagine you spent your workdays skiing untracked snow from a helicopter, being the first to drop in every single time, all season long.
+Become a heli-ski guide and make this dream your reality.
 Top that off with a fairly decent pay rate and the fact that you will be waking up in some of the most beautiful places in the world…sounds pretty good, doesn’t it?
-Enter The Ski Guide.
+Enter the Ski Guide, your dream job awaits.

 Helicopters And Fresh Turns.
 Photo - Steve Rosset